spothero/ace/UPGRADING.md

 ```

 ### Default JS Bundle Renamed
 The default output name of the JS bundle is now `[main]-[hash].js` instead of `bundle.js`.
-If your project was using the default settings, you'll want to update your `index.html` file to take the new naming convention (which is now automatically added by Webpack).
-You can reference the scaffolded `index.html` file for the template code.
+If your project was using the default settings, you'll want to update your `index.html` file to remove the script tag (which is now automatically injected by Webpack to the HTML template).

 ### Removed Revision Task
 The `revision` task was no longer necessary.
 Webpack now takes care of versioning JS files during production builds and the `cssmin` task does the same for CSS files.